hats-finance/hats-contracts/docs/dodoc/elin/contracts-upgradeable/token/ERC20/extensions/ERC4626Upgradeable.md

 *Implementation of the ERC4626 &quot;Tokenized Vault Standard&quot; as defined in https://eips.ethereum.org/EIPS/eip-4626[EIP-4626].
 This extension allows the minting and burning of &quot;shares&quot; (represented using the ERC20 inheritance) in exchange for underlying &quot;assets&quot; through standardized {deposit}, {mint}, {redeem} and {burn} workflows.
 This contract extends the ERC20 standard.
 Any additional extensions included along it would affect the &quot;shares&quot; token represented by this contract and not the &quot;assets&quot; token which is an independent contract.
-CAUTION: Deposits and withdrawals may incur unexpected slippage.
-Users should verify that the amount received of shares or assets is as expected.
-EOAs should operate through a wrapper that performs these checks such as https://github.com/fei-protocol/ERC4626#erc4626router-and-base[ERC4626Router]. _Available since v4.7._*
+CAUTION: When the vault is empty or nearly empty, deposits are at high risk of being stolen through frontrunning with a &quot;donation&quot; to the vault that inflates the price of a share.
+This is variously known as a donation or inflation attack and is essentially a problem of slippage.
+Vault deployers can protect against this attack by making an initial deposit of a non-trivial amount of the asset, such that price manipulation becomes infeasible.
+Withdrawals may similarly be affected by slippage.
+Users can protect against this attack as well unexpected slippage in general by verifying the amount received is as expected, using a wrapper that performs these checks such as https://github.com/fei-protocol/ERC4626#erc4626router-and-base[ERC4626Router]. _Available since v4.7._*

 ## Methods